AkaashMukherjee/GCcodefestMtl_FoodTraceability/README.md

 ## Proposed solution

 The FSIS we propose is a peer-review system with less government oversight using a technology called blockchain.
-The actors of the industry are encouraged to share their data and evaluate the data of their peers through the distribution of tokens that reward them for their transparency.
+The actors of the industry are encouraged to share their data and evaluate the data of their peers through the distribution of tokens that reward them for their transparency and awarness.
+An incentivation mechanism is proposed to encourage the actors of this very secretive industry to share some of their data.

 ## How it works

-The distribution of tokens is the incentivization mechanism needed to encourage the participation of the industry actors in the system.
+The distribution of tokens is one of the incentivization mechanism needed to encourage the participation of the industry actors in the system.
 The transaction of these tokens, including their distribution and exchange, are enabled by blockchain technologies.
 In this regard, the FSIS can be viewed as a blockchain technology.

+This reward mechanism can be interesting for small players in the industry such as local producers who now have a practical way to monetize their data.
+Big players of the industry (mutli-million multi-national companies sush as Walmart) on the other hand would be less interested by this marginal gain opportunity.
+What they will most interested in is having the opportunity to substract themselves from the constant scrutiny of the CFIA by participating in the curation of the data provided by their suppliers.
+Encouraging the big players to participate in this system remains a major challenge.

 ## Incentive mechanism

-Every actor participates in the network by first sharing their food safety relevant data whenever requested by another participant above them in the food supply chain, namely their clients.
+Every actor participates in the network by first sharing their food safety relevant data whenever requested by another participant.
+Most of these requests will come from actors above them in the food supply chain, namely their clients.

-They are also encouraged to evaluate the data of upstream participants, namely their suppliers.
+They are also encouraged to evaluate the data of downstream participants, namely their suppliers.
 They do so by voting on the relevance, quality and quantity of the provided data using their tokens as a proof of their stake.

 Actors have thus an economic advantage in sharing good quality data that encourage others to vote for them.
-A reputation system score is also attributed to each actor for their participation in the system.
+A reputation score is also attributed to each actor for their participation in the system.
 The higher their reputation, the higher their future reward.
 This incentivization mechanism is designed to create a fortuitous feedback loop toward more data sharing, transparency, ultimately improving food security and traceability.

 ## Block reward function